dustinpfister/blog_posts/_posts/linux-eval.md

 ## 2 - Bash script examples

-I often find msyelf using eval when working out bash scripts.
+I often find msyelf using eval when working out bash scripts, mainly with certain tasks that have to do with command substatution.
+In some cases I might want to create a command string and then run that command string.
+Some times I can get what I want to work without having to bother with eval, or somethign else to that effect.
+Still there are some situstions in which I just have to use eval to do what i want to do with a string value in a bash script.
+So in this sectiojn I will be going over a few quick examples that ahve to do with simple bash script s and the eval built in command.

 ### 2.1 - Command substatution and eval